ekoalfn/lambda/README.md

 ### Script 2: Conditional Analysis

-**Purpose:** Analisis kondisional - hanya jika Data6 kosong
+**Purpose:** Conditional analysis - only if Data6 is empty

 **Flow:**
-1. Fetch Data1, Data2, Data3, Data5, Data6 dari REST API
+1. Fetch Data1, Data2, Data3, Data5, Data6 from REST API
 2. Check if Data6 is empty:
    - **NOT empty** → Skip (do nothing)
    - **Empty** → Continue
 3. Build prompt: "For Data1, Data2, and Data3 what will Data5?"
 4. Send to OpenAI → get result
-5. Post back result sebagai Data6
+5. Post back result as Data6

 **Trigger:** EventBridge scheduled (e.g., every 30 minutes)